Skip to content

 finding each other in third spaces

 As of 2025, the average person spends over 7 hours looking at their phone screen.
-An easy goal considering how successful our algorithms have become at hijacking our attention and heightening our nervous systems every 47 seconds (the average TikTok length)
+An easy achievement, considering how successful our algorithms have become at hijacking our attention and heightening our nervous systems every 47 seconds (the average TikTok length)

 And suddenly the whole day has passed and you haven't actually talked to another human.